ibenot/wp-markdown/wordpress/4-Installation.md

-Before starting the installation, please read all instructions and make sure you've gone through the [[Prerequisites and recommendations]] and [[Mirakl account configuration]] sections.
+Before starting the installation, please read all instructions and make sure you've gone through the [[Prerequisites and recommendations]] and [[Wordpress account configuration]] sections.

 Be aware that **all relative paths are relative to the root directory of the installation**.

 # Application deployment

-This section describes how to install the **HiPay Wallet cash-out integration for Mirakl** using [Composer](https://getcomposer.org/), the PHP package manager.
+This section describes how to install the **HiPay Wallet cash-out integration for Wordpress** using [Composer](https://getcomposer.org/), the PHP package manager.
 The software being installed is based on the [Silex PHP micro-framework](http://silex.sensiolabs.org/).

 1. Connect to your web server using SSH